F5Networks/f5-ci-docs/docs/_static/reuse/task_template.rst

 ----------

 Include any additional background information or context that will help the users better understand the tool they're using here.
-If you're going to be verbose, this is the place.
+If you're going to be verbose, this is the place to do it.

+---OPTIONAL---

 Use Case
 ````````